 Some of Oxford’s pubs date back centuries, and have the tales to prove it.
 Find your way to Turf Tavern, a 12th century pub that was a regular rest spot for Harry Potter cast and crew while they were filming nearby.

-9. Strolling Through Nature in Christ Church Meadow
+9. Stroll Through Nature in Christ Church Meadow

 Best Oxford Tours